klmnden/azure-docs.tr-tr/articles/azure-stack/azure-stack-validate-adfs.md

 `Invoke-AzsADFSValidation : The term 'Invoke-AzsADFSValidation' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.`

-**Neden**: PowerShell Sorsorgu hazırlık denetleyicisi modülü düzgün şekilde yüklenemedi.
+**Neden**: PowerShell Sorsorgu hazırlık denetleyicisi Modülü doğru şekilde yüklenemedi.

-**Çözüm**: açıkça hazırlık denetleyicisi modülü içeri aktarın.
+**Çözüm**: Hazırlık denetleyicisi modülü açıkça içeri aktarın.
 PowerShell ve güncelleştirme aşağıdaki kodu yapıştırın \<sürüm\> şu anda yüklü sürüm numarasıyla.

 `Import-Module "c:\Program Files\WindowsPowerShell\Modules\Microsoft.AzureStack.ReadinessChecker\<version>\Microsoft.AzureStack.ReadinessChecker.psd1" -Force`